hapax/hapax.github.io/assets/polarizer.md

 Einstein's explanation was simple.
-He took Planck's idea that light carried energy in discrete lumps $E = hf$ depending only on frequency, and deposits it to the electrons as a lump sum.
+He took Planck's idea that light carried energy in discrete lumps $E = hf$ depending only on frequency, and gives it to the electrons as a lump sum.
 The electrons will begin to flow as soon as the frequency $f$ satisfies